TheTilted096/Wilted-Chess-Engine/README.md

 add some search features, then try smp again

-remember to change the version no in 3 places
+remember to change the version no in FOUR places

 investigate infrequent time losses